 It is important to know that there are special categories of personal data, also called sensitive data:

 According to the law, is it by default forbidden to process sensitive personal data, unless your research meets one of the legal conditions.

 The following types of data are always considered sensitive data:

 If possible, you should ask for the consent of the persons whose data you will collect or process.
 These persons are called 'respondents' or 'research persons'.
 Besides asking whether they consent to participate in your research, you are also obliged to provide information about your research project.
 This is called 'informed consent'.
 Explain in the information letter:

 Finally, you ask for written consent to participate in the research, as it is required to be able to proof that the informed consent of all respondents/research persons.
 The Hanze UAS provides this template for informed consent (in Dutch) for researchers, which can be used as an example.
-Please visit the website of TU Delft for an example of an informed consent form in English.

 In some cases, it is possible to anonymize data with personal information.
 This means that you remove all information that can be used to identify individual human beings.
 Anonymization implies that the removal of this information is irreversible: it won't be possible to restore the original dataset.
 Don't forget to also remove the data from the trash bin of your personal devices.